Crisis Management & Hazardous Waste Facility Contingency Plan

 - Emergency Equipment

-Whenever there is an actual or imminent emergency, such as a toxic chemical release, fire or explosion, which has the potential to cause pollution of the air, land or waters of the state, and/or endanger the public health and well-being of the surrounding community, on-scene personnel will immediately contact the hazmat emergency coordinator from the Department of Health and Safety at 915-5433.
+Whenever there is an actual or imminent emergency, such as a toxic chemical release, fire or explosion, which has the potential to cause pollution of the air, land or waters of the state, and/or endanger the public health and well-being of the surrounding community, on-scene personnel will immediately contact the hazmat emergency coordinator from the Department of Environmental Health and Safety at 915-5433.
 After-hours calls may transfer over to personnel in the Physical Plant Dispatcher’s Office, 915-7087, who will contact an on-call responder(s) through telephone, cell phone, radio and/or pagers.

 The hazmat emergency coordinator will determine whether the incident constitutes a release of a reportable quantity of hazardous material to the environment.
 If the incident meets a hazardous material reportable quantity requirement, or any other federally mandated reporting requirement, the hazmat emergency coordinator may direct a representative of the university to notify (as required) one or more of the following agencies:

 |Mississippi Department of Environmental Quality||1-601-961-5171||(Facility Releases)|

 |Military Shipments||1-800-851-8061||(Military Materials)|